blank9/Compression/README.md

 And then deompress it and store it in a new file named "new_img.jpg".

 **Note: The "download.jpg" file should be in the same directory as of the file "lwz.py" or "huffman.py" and the "new_img.jpg" file will also be saved in the same directory.**

+Both of these implementations convert the image into a base64 string and then apply the compression algorithm.

 LWZ gave a compression ratio of 0.639
 Huffman gave a compression ratio of 0.751